IBM/ibm-block-csi-driver/docs/content/configuration/importing_existing_volume.md

         The Properties window is displayed.
 Use the **GUID** value.

-    For more information about IBM DS8000 family products, find your product information in [IBM Documentation](https://www.ibm.com/docs/).
+For more information about IBM DS8000 family products, find your product information in [IBM Documentation](https://www.ibm.com/docs/).{: tip}

 Use this procedure to help build a PV YAML file for your volumes.